MODEL THE WAY LEADERSHIP AWARDS A HUGE SUCCESS

-Franklin Jones shifted his focus from teaching about pressing environmental and social concerns to addressing them directly, by moving to Portland and founding B Line, a high-functioning freight tricycle for “last mile” delivery solutions.
+Franklin Jones shifted his focus from teaching about pressing environmental and social concerns to addressing them directly, by moving to Portland and founding B-Line Sustainable Urban Delivery, a high-functioning freight tricycle for “last mile” delivery solutions.
 B-Line’s approach removes congestion and pollution created by the conventional delivery model while maintaining convenience and efficiency.
 Since February of 2009, B-line has replaced over 100,000 truck and van-based deliveries, avoided an estimated 80 tons of annual CO2 emissions, and now employs twenty people.

 City Repair fosters thriving, inclusive, and sustainable communities through the creative reclamation of public space.
 They provide support, resources, and opportunities to help diverse communities reclaim the culture, power, and joy that we all deserve.

 In 2003, DoubleTree became one of the first hotels in Portland to create a sustainability program.
 Hilton Worldwide used Portland DoubleTree practices as a blueprint for the corporate Light Stay Program now available for Hilton’s entire family of 14 Brands.
 As a Green Key and Energy certified hotel, Portland DoubleTree is a hospitality leader in green practices.
 Portland DoubleTree’s key priorities include community involvement, commitment to team members, waste reduction, energy efficiency, and localized purchasing while providing a comfortable and welcoming environment for every guest.